 You’ll find helpful information about the WSU Foundation and its functions here.
 If your question is not addressed here, please email us at firstname.lastname@example.org.

-The gift will be placed in an existing fund or a new fund will be created, depending upon the donor’s designation.
-One type of fund is called current and may be spent entirely.
+The gift will be placed in an existing fund or a new fund, depending upon the donor’s designation.
+One type is called current and may be spent entirely.
 The other type of fund is an endowed fund, which is invested so it will exist in perpetuity.
-A portion of earnings from endowed funds are distributed annually to the designated university recipients.
+A portion of earnings from endowed funds are distributed annually to the university recipients.

 Each college is assigned at least one development staff member who discusses priorities with the college dean.
 Deans present their priorities to the WSU Foundation’s leadership team.
 Next, the Foundation’s president and CEO meets with the WSU provost to determine which priorities will be emphasized during the coming year, as we seek private support.

 As an independent organization that receives no public funds, the WSU Foundation assesses fees to support the essential work of advancing Wichita State.
 The WSU Foundation’s fee structure is periodically reviewed and approved by its Board of Directors.
 Currently, the WSU Foundation has three distinct fees:

 On July 1 of each year, all endowed funds are charged a 1.65 percent fee that is based on a 20-quarter rolling average of the market value.

 The WSU Foundation assesses a 5 percent liquidation fee on estate gifts as they are received.

 A one-time fee of 5 percent is assessed on all incoming gifts, including endowments.
 For example, for a gift of $1,000, $50 goes to the WSU Foundation for operating costs and $950 goes to the purpose designated by the donor.
 Using this same example, if the donor wanted the full $1,000 to go to the designated purpose, he/she could donate an additional $50 (in addition to the $1,000) to cover the 5 percent fee.